We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It means that the bike can run wider tires than normal, 2.8” to be exact.
 This is still much narrower than a fat bike, but allows the bikes to find more grip and ride more easily over harsh terrain than the tires of a normal mountain bike would.

-The wheels also have a 27.5” (650b) diameter which is a good size for a balance of fast rolling and agile movements.
+The wheels on Diamondback Catch have a 27.5” (650b) diameter which is the perfect size for a balance between fast-rolling and agile movements.

 Especially when you take into account the high volume tires because that also helps cushion your ride.